 Address: 30 East 39th Avenue

-Architect: John Evanoff
+Architect: Lawrence Evanoff

 The Robert N. Arick House was designed for Robert Norman Arick and his wife Erma Pauline in 1952 in what was often called the “Contemporary” style in the 1950s and 1960s.
 A Contemporary – or simply “Modern” – house offered few traditional stylistic features or details, relying on overall form and simple modern details to convey its style.
 Materials also could play an important role, as seen here, where color and texture lend a richness and complement the composition of the front façade.

 Contemporary houses were often designed by architects and were considered “high style,” in contrast to the more common Ranch style home of the era.
 (A post-and-beam house would be considered in the Contemporary style.)
 Common features include slightly sloped or flat roofs, overall asymmetry, expansive window walls, and the use of clerestory windows under the eaves where privacy was important.
 Other features of the Contemporary house were shared by the Ranch style house, including an open floor plan, an orientation toward the rear, rather than front yard or street, and use of windows, courtyards, and other devices to “bring the outdoors in.”